atsushieno/atsushieno/README.md

 # atsushieno's live github repos

-(It is not my CV, so I don't list anything other than my repos.
-No mention on [mono](https://github.com/mono/mono), [xamarin-android](https://github.com/xamarin/xamarin-android) or [monodevelop](https://github.com/mono/monodevelop).
+(It is not my CV, so I don't list anything other than my repos, therefore no mention on past Mono and Xamarin bits.
 No mention on things outside github such as [tech books](https://xamaritans.booth.pm/) or [session talks](https://speakerdeck.com/atsushieno).
 If you are interested in working together let me know.)

 I am reachable as @atsushieno on mastodon.cloud, twitter, or facebook.
-I'm also lurking around [theaudioprogrammer](https://theaudioprogrammer.com/) discord.
+I'm also lurking around some audio dev. discord servers e.g. [theaudioprogrammer](https://theaudioprogrammer.com/)

-## AAP and related projects
+## Android Audio Plugin and related projects

 [![AAP demo 20200708](http://img.youtube.com/vi/gKCpHvYzupU/0.jpg)](http://www.youtube.com/watch?v=gKCpHvYzupU "AAP demo 20200708")